eHealthAfrica/aether-ckan-consumer/README.md

 In `.env`, the following variables can be changed:

-- `PYTHONUNBUFFERED`: Used for Docker logging.
-If set to 1, log messages from Python will be buffered, so that the terminal is not flooded with messages.
-For development, it's better to keep this set to 0.
+- `PYTHONUNBUFFERED`: Useful for debugging in development.
+It forces stdin, stdout and stderr to be totally unbuffered.
+It should be set to any value in order to work.

 ### Running the tests